-Even though the law makes a generic reference to the right to access to employment without indicating any limitations, in practice, asylum seekers face difficulties in finding a job due to the current financial crisis affecting Italy, the language barrier, and the remote location of the accommodation.
+Even though the law makes a generic reference to the right to access to employment without indicating any limitations, and although being entitled to enlist into Provincial Offices for Labour, in practice, asylum seekers face difficulties in obtaining a residence permit, which allows them to work due to the delay in the registration of their asylum claims, on the basis of which the permit of stay will be consequently issued; furthermore, some police headquarters (Questure) do not automatically issue this kind of stay permit.
+In addition, the objective factors affecting the possibility of asylum seekers to find a job are the current financial crisis affecting Italy, the language barrier, the remote location of the accommodation and the lack of specific support founded on their needs.